Action Variables

 • Variables can be used in the message body, and for email actions, in the subject line as well.

-• Variables beginning with evaluation are available only in message-based actions within Workflows — they are not supported in Monitors.
+• Variables beginning with evaluation are available only in message-based actions within Rule Sets — they are not supported in Monitors.

 Variable Name